RubixML/ML/CONTRIBUTING.md

 # Contributing Guidelines
 Thank you for considering a code contribution to Rubix ML.
 We strongly believe that our contributors play the most important role in bringing powerful machine learning tools to the PHP language.
-Please read over the following guidelines so that we can continue to provide a high quality product that our users love.
+Please read over the following guidelines so that we can continue to provide high quality machine learning tools that our users love.

 ### Pull Request Checklist
-Here are some things to check off before sending in a pull request
+Here are a few things to check off before sending in a pull request ...

 - The change provides high value to Rubix ML engineers
 - The change does not introduce unnecessary complexity